kevega3/PaginaPersonal/README.md

-# PaginaPersonal
+# PersonPage
-this is my pagin person, you can kwon me,know my skills,courses and my profecion experencie
+this is my page person, you can kwon me,know my skills,courses and my profecion experencie